 SA at the Google Science Fair

-The Scientific American Innovator Award honors a project in the biology, chemistry, physics, or behavioral and social sciences.
-This year the winner is Krtin Nithiyanandam, 15, the U.K., for his work in improving Alzheimer's diagnosis.
+In 2015 the winner of The Scientific American Innovator Award was Krtin Nithiyanandam, 15, from the U.K., for his work in improving Alzheimer's diagnosis.
 The Google Science Fair, now in its fifth year, is an international competition for students from 13 to 18.
 It's an inspiring way to support the world's young scientists.

-Krtin will receive a total of $25,000 from Scientific American and a year of mentoring.
+Krtin received a scholarship from Scientific American and a year of mentoring.
 In addition, his school will receive digital access to our 170 years of archives for 12 months.

-Scientific American also sponsors the Community Impact Award, which honors a project that makes a practical difference in a community by addressing an environmental, health or resources challenge.
-Lalita Prasida Sripada Srisai, 14, of India, will receive a total $10,000 in funding and a year of mentoring for her project on using corn cobs to absorb toxins in water.
+In 2015, Scientific American also sponsored the Community Impact Award, which honored a project that makes a practical difference in a community by addressing an environmental, health or resources challenge.
+Lalita Prasida Sripada Srisai, 14, of India, received a total $10,000 in funding and a year of mentoring for her project on using corn cobs to absorb toxins in water.
 See this full list of 2015 Google Science Fair prizes.